Anthropology MA and MAA graduate students have several funding opportunities available to them.

 - Silver Archaeological Award.
 The Charlotte and Perry Silver Scholarship in Archaeological Studies award provides support of student research projects in archaeology.

-- The John and Florence Shaertl Archaeology Scholarship.
+- The John and Florence Schaertl Archaeology Scholarship.
 In 1992 the John and Florence Schaertl Archaeology Scholarship in archaeology was established in support of students pursuing a career in archaeology.
 As co-founders of the Idaho Archaeological Society, the Schaertl’s had long supported anthropology at Boise State University.

 - The Wesley Hurt Scholarship.
 The Wesley R. and Mary Hurt Endowed Scholarship provides support of student research projects in archaeology.